What is a logbook loan?

 Sign a bill of sale

-In order to get a logbook loan, you have to sign a loan agreement called a ‘bill of sale’, which temporarily transfers ownership of the car to the lender.
+In order to get a logbook loan, you have to sign a loan agreement called a ‘bill of sale’, which temporarily transfers ownership of your car to the lender.

 If the lender registers this document with the High Court, they can repossess your car without seeking court approval.
 If the lender hasn’t registered the bill of a sale, they can’t repossess your car unless they go to court.